tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

 All of these suggestions improve evacuation failure handling and could be tested by inducing failed evacuations.
 Then there is finally the matter of actually turn on object pinning by adding the code from [JDK-8236594](https://bugs.openjdk.java.net/browse/JDK-8236594), with some required refactoring.

-More extensive conceptual changes in that area could involve moving work out of the pause: if evacuation did not use the object header for forwarding pointers, these regions could be walked concurrently and all of the work described above done concurrently as well.
+More extensive conceptual changes in that area could involve moving work for these regions out of the pause: if evacuation did not use the object header for forwarding pointers, these regions could be walked concurrently and all of the work described above done concurrently as well.

 ## Conclusion